-Our Home School Link Workers are Mr Coles and Mrs Spiller.
-If you would like to contact them you can do so via the school office or their dedicated email address: email@example.com
+Our Home School Link Workers is Mrs Spiller.
+If you would like to contact her you can do so via the school office or her dedicated email address: firstname.lastname@example.org

 The HSLW’s role is to first of all listen, then to work alongside the child and family to consider a variety of positive ways to move forward.
 If needed, they can liaise with outside agencies on your behalf.
 An outside perspective can be a positive thing for both parents and children.

 We want to encourage and foster communication between the school and the family, to ensure support and guidance is given.
 Here are a few examples of where the additional support of the HSLW would be beneficial.

 This is not an extensive list as the HSLW’s role is flexible to meet the unique circumstances of each family unit.
 Please contact the school if you feel your child would benefit from the support of the HSLW, whether they are affected by any of the above or something else is worrying them or you.
 We are here to help.

 As well as working with closely with Parents/Carers, we offer links and other sign posting to other outside means of support.
 These include a range of professionals like the Speech and Language Therapist, Physiotherapist, School Nurse and Doctors.
 Please see below for examples of agencies we consult with.